The Transgender Dictionary

 The Transition of a Binary Transgender Woman

-For the purposes of providing examples of what sorts of things a stereotypical transgender woman would seek out, I will be describing a binary transition.
-Please keep in mind that not every transgender woman seeks out everything on this list.
-Everything mentioned has varying levels of how common they are.
+To keep things concise, this section will be providing examples of the things that a stereotypical transgender women would seek out in a very binary gender transition.
+Please keep in mind that not every transgender woman seeks out everything on this list in this order.
+Everything mentioned has varying levels of commonality.
+Please click on underlined terms for additional information.

 Click to return to table of contents.